-Benton Foundation Chairman Charles Bentonhas written FCC Commissioner Jonathan Adelstein, backing his call for a DTV Task force and recommending that the group make DTV public-interest obligations part of its charter.
+Benton Foundation Chairman Charles Bentonhas written FCC Commissioner Jonathan Adelstein backing his call for a DTV Task force and recommending that that group make DTV public interest obligations part of its charter.

 Benton suggests that the information consumers need most is "what's in it for [them]?"
 What that should be, says Benton, is "local news and public affairs, election coverage, disability access and emergency services."